Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ### Scenario 2

-   - Stimulus Source: Collision Controller (Automatic Scheduler Caller)
+   - Source of Stimulus: Collision Controller (Automatic Scheduler Caller)
    - Stimulus: Stimulus Source needs data about schoolrooms, buildings, and mutual distances from the Student Information System to schedule tickets.
    - Artifact: External Data Provider (External Data Provider Entry)
    - Response: Data about schoolrooms, buildings, and distances between them are provided.
+   - Measure: 100% of required data are provided
+   - Architecture: OK / Needs update

-   - The architecture lacks a communication channel between the Collision Controller and the Student Information System.
+  The architecture lacks a communication channel between the Collision Controller and the Student Information System.
 A new container should be added for retrieving data from external services (External Data Provider).